 The information contained herein is subject to change without prior notice.
 Revisions may be issued from time to time.
 This document supersedes all previous versions.
-Users of the Gerber Format®, especially software developers, must consult www.ucamco.com to determine whether new revisions were issued.
+Users of the Gerber Format[®], especially software developers, must consult www.ucamco.com to determine whether new revisions were issued.

-Ucamco developed the Gerber Format®.
+Ucamco developed the Gerber Format[®].
 All intellectual property contained in it is solely owned by Ucamco.
 By publishing this document Ucamco has not granted any license or alienated any rights to the intellectual property contained in it.
 To use this intellectual property, developers of software interfaces based on this format specification must make a reasonable effort to comply with the latest revision of the specification; this is necessary to maintain the integrity of the standard.

-Gerber Format® is a Ucamco registered trademark.
-By using this document, developing software interfaces based on this format or using the name Gerber Format®, users agree not to (i) rename the Gerber Format®; (ii) associate the Gerber Format® with data that does not conform to the Gerber file format specification; (iii) develop derivative versions, modifications or extensions without prior written approval by Ucamco; (iv) make alternative interpretations of the data; (v) communicate that the Gerber Format® is not owned by Ucamco, explicitly or implied.
+Gerber Format[®] is a Ucamco registered trademark.
+By using this document, developing software interfaces based on this format or with the name Gerber Format[®], users agree not to (i) rename the Gerber Format[®]; (ii) associate the Gerber Format[®] with data that does not conform to the Gerber format specification; (iii) develop derivative versions, modifications or extensions without prior written approval by Ucamco; (iv) make alternative interpretations of the data; (v) communicate that the Gerber Format[®] is not owned by Ucamco, explicitly or implied.

-The material, information and instructions are provided AS IS without warranty of any kind, explicit or implied.
-Ucamco does not warrant, guarantee or make any representations regarding the use of the information contained herein, or the results of its use.
-Ucamco shall not be liable for any direct, indirect, consequential or incidental damages arising out of the use or inability to use the information contained herein.
+The material, information and instructions are provided AS IS without warranty of any kind, either express or implied.
+Ucamco does not warrant, or makes any representations regarding, the use of the information contained herein, the results of its use, non-infringement, merchantability, or fitness for a particular purpose.
+Ucamco shall not be liable for any direct, indirect, consequential, or incidental damages arising out of the use or inability to use the information contained herein.
+You are solely responsible for determining the appropriateness of using this information and assume any risks associated with it.